 We are the technical backbone of our clients, and maintaining and implementing plugins in WordPress sites help us to support the technical stack and implement new strategies to reach business goals while increasing the client profit and web traffic in the process.

 As a matter of fact, at Devrix, we develop custom plugins and solutions that perform only the necessary functionalities, which improves your WordPress performance and removing the excessive overhead.
-We pay attention to every small detail and optimize every single component of your web platform.
+We look after every detail in order to improve every element of your platform.

 A portion of our plugin maintenance process is automated with plugins such as P3 Performance Profiler and tools such as Google PageSpeed Insights mentioned above.